Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 Martin Scorsese’s neo-noir thriller received four Academy Award nominations, as well as selection by the US Library of Congress for preservation in the National Film Registry.

 In his breakout role as an actor, Robert De Niro plays Travis Bickle, a maladjusted Vietnam vet and proto-incel who becomes a cab driver and gradually becomes repelled by the filth and violence and hatred he encounters nightly on the job.
 Travis makes it his mission to wash all the “scum” off the streets.
-Throughout much of the film he becomes obsessed with stalking a presidential candidate, but the real bloodbath doesn’t happen until the end when he tries to rescue an underage prostitute (Jodie Foster).
+Throughout much of the film he becomes obsessed with stalking a presidential candidate, but the real bloodbath doesn’t happen until the end when he tries to rescue a child sex worker (Jodie Foster).

 Halloween (1978)